4 myths about wood look tile debunked

-Still on the fence about wood-look tile?
-Well, you don't have to be.
-Wood-look tile gives natural wood a run for its money.
-It looks great and performs even better.
-Here are four things you might worry about but shouldn't.
+Still on the fence about wood look tile?
+Well, don't be.
+Wood look tile is a great alternative to natural wood flooring, and it looks fabulous and performs even better.
+Here are four myths about wood look tile, debunked.

-New advances in digital imaging technologies have helped wood-look tile take a giant leap in authenticity.
-Digital imaging and even the structure of tile recreates realistic looks and textures.
-In fact, wood-look tile today often requires an up close look before you realize it isn't real hardwood.
+New advances in 3-D digital imaging technologies have helped wood look tile take a giant leap in authenticity.
+Digital imaging can even capture the structure of wood and re-create realistic looks and textures.
+Wood look tile often requires an up-close look before anyone realizes it isn't real hardwood.

-Montagna 4 x 28 tile was designed from images of actual wood plank flooring.
-One design has many unique images so the installed floor won't look repeated.
+American Estates was designed from images of actual wood plank flooring.
+One design has many unique images, so the installed floor won't look repeated.

-Proper installation of your wood-look tile will help you sidestep any problems with warping or uneven edges.
-Consult a pro installer for best results.
+Proper installation of your wood look tile will help you sidestep any problems with warping or uneven edges.